gpine/clean-data-project/README.md

 5. uses cast function to put the data back to its original shape.
 6. orders the data by "Subject ID" and then by "Activity label" using the order function
 7. renames the variables using sub function to reflect that they're averages
-8. writes the data using write.table to a comma-separated .csv file called tidy2.txt
+8. writes the data using write.table to a text file called tidy2.txt

 ==================================================================
 In sum, the R script, run_analysis.R -- after reading in the files above and performing the above actions -- has written two files:

-- 'tidy1.csv': a tidy version of the Samsung data.
+- 'tidy1.txt': a tidy version of the Samsung data.
-- 'tidy2.csv': a condensed version of tidy1.csv that contains only the averages among each Subject ID/Activity label pair for each activity.
+- 'tidy2.txt': a condensed version of tidy1.txt that contains only the averages among each Subject ID/Activity label pair for each activity.

-For each record of tidy1.csv it is provided:
+For each record of tidy1.txt it is provided:
 ======================================

 - Subject ID
 - Activity Label
 - 66 measurements pertaining to mean and standard deviation

-For each record of tidy2.csv it is provided:
+For each record of tidy2.txt it is provided:
 ======================================

 - Subject ID
 - Activity Label
 - 66 measurements pertaining to means, for each subject/activity pair, of the

-mean and standard deviation measurements from tidy1.csv
+mean and standard deviation measurements from tidy1.txt

 Notes:
 ======